 !*** test 1 *** total = total + 1 z = cmplx( - hugefk, zerop, kind=fk ) res = acos(z) re = real( res, kind=fk ) im = aimag( res ) ! test if ( im .lt.
 0 .and. re .gt.
 0 .and. ieee_is_finite(im) ) then pass = pass + 1 word = "PASS" else word = "FAIL" end if ! write out write (*,fmt) "z=(-HUGE,+0)=", z write (*,fmt) "ACOS(z)=", res, word

-defines the named constants
+defines several named constants and

 defines the output formats